aws-games/cloud-game-development-toolkit/assets/packer/perforce/helix-core/README.md

-### Perforce Helix Core Packer Template
+# Perforce Helix Core Packer Template

-#### Overview

-This Packer template automates the deployment and configuration of a Helix Core Server (P4D) on a Linux environment, specifically tailored for use with SELinux and systemd.
-It performs various tasks such as checking and setting up the necessary user and group, handling SELinux context, installing and configuring Perforce Software's Server Deployment Package (SDP), and setting up the Helix Core service with systemd.

-Steps in the Packer template automation include:
+This Packer template creates an Amazon Machine Image for installing and configuring a Perforce [Helix Core] server on Linux.

+The `p4_configure.sh` script contains the majority of Helix Core setup.
+It performs the following operations:

 1. **Pre-Flight Checks**: Ensures the script is run with root privileges.
 2. **Environment Setup**: Defines paths and necessary constants for the installation.